This article has been updated and was originally published in October 2021.

 - Having location and keywords metadata and geotagging local images

 Pro tip: While regional targeting is important, don’t make the mistake of overly narrowing your audience.
-Carrie Anne says most F&B companies want to attract a wide variety of customers.
-Just because you think only millennials are interested in your products doesn’t mean you shouldn’t at least be trying to appeal to Boomers and Gen Z as well.
+Just because you think only millennials are interested in your products doesn’t mean you shouldn’t at least try to appeal to Boomers and Gen Z as well.

 5. Pay attention to reviews

 The data is clear: Online reviews matter — a lot.
-Qualtrics reports a whopping 93% of customers read online reviews before buying a product.
+In a recent survey, 76% of polled consumers said online reviews are ‘important’ or ‘very important’ when deciding whether to try a local F&B business.

 Need more help with your F&B marketing?
 We’d love to chat.